• Home

 Hair issues as we age

 Hair dryness and thinning are common for women over 50 because as our hair goes gray, it loses melanocytes which is the substance that gives it color.
 That changes the composition of the hair follicle and causes it to become brittle or frizzy.
-Companies like Better Not Younger have formulations that address aging hair to give it more volume and hydration.

-If your hair is thinning you may want to try a leave-in plumping treatment by Body Mass to add extra thickness.
+If your hair is thinning you may also want to try a leave-in plumping treatment by Body Mass to add extra thickness.

 What about you?
 Silver hair or dyed, short, long, or shoulder-length?
 Please leave a comment below.